 Nonetheless, crutches in a three-story house, trips to specialists, me becoming his chauffeur, and generally having to pick up the tasks that require two good feet (which is more than one realizes) to keep up with daily life was a challenge for both of us.
 Many goals and plans had to be put on hold, although we did soldier on in many ways.

 We even did some things we might not have done just as a diversion like Tuesdays on the Terrace at our local botanical gardens.
 We received wonderful aid from our church family so that the lawn stayed mowed until cool weather set in.
 We are grateful that the outcome was not worse.
 Very grateful.
 Yes, very very grateful.

 However, this kind of thing messes with one’s goals, plans, and dreams.
 It also taps into the reserves or margins one tries so carefully to build into life.
 These past few months have demonstrated the value of margins.
 Especially when life throws you a curveball.

 I have not always been good at creating and maintaining margins.
-I tend to run on the “edge”, a trait common with first-born high achieving types.
+I tend to run on the “edge”, a trait common with first-born high-achieving types.
 As a child, my mother regularly treated bumps, scrapes, and bruises as I tested the margins of daily life.
-There were even a few trips to the ER for stitches and those good old paster casts to deal with the aftermath of me falling over or off the edge of something.
+There were even a few trips to the ER for stitches and those good old plaster casts to deal with the aftermath of me falling over or off the edge of something.

 What they are, where they are, and their purposes for us as we walk our life’s Stonebridge has been on my mind as I have been more aware of their presence during this experience.
-Thanks to Micheal Hyatt, my virtual mentor, and his insights on the value of margins in our lives, as outlined in several pod-casts and BLOGs,
+Thanks to Micheal Hyatt, my virtual mentor, and his insights on the value of margins in our lives.

 Margins And Air Traffic